Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory: Numerical Methods for Coning Correction

 \section{Numerical Methods for Coning Correction}

 In light of eq.~\eqref{eq:DefDeltaPhi}, coning compensation amounts to solving the differential equation of eq.~\eqref{eq:ode_thetadot} for $\bphi\left(t_k + \Delta t\right)$ from an initial condition $\bphi\left(t_k\right) = 0$.
 This generalized perspective enables usage of traditional numerical solvers such as Runge-Kutta methods.
-Indeed, using traditional Runge-Kutta style solvers we can obtain identical expressions for the single-speed algorithm fom eq.~\eqref{eq:ConingOneSpeed}.
-Our motivation is three-fold.
+Indeed, using traditional Runge-Kutta style solvers an identical expression is obatined for the single-speed algorithm fom eq.~\eqref{eq:ConingOneSpeed}.
+There are three benefits to exploring an alternative derivation.
 First, equivalence with traditional coning correction methods demonstrates applicability of Runge-Kutta style solvers.
-Second, generalized solvers accommodate non-zero initial conditions and higher-order models without explicit derivations.
-Third, non-zero initial conditions are tolerated avoiding exponentiation as the sensor interval.
+Second, generalized solvers accommodate non-zero initial conditions.
+Solving for $\Delta \bphi_k$ only requires solving the Bortz equation from an initial condition of all zeros.
+A generalized approach facilitates solving for $\bphi_k$ from $\bphi_{k-1}$ directly potentially reducing computations.
+Thirdly, the recursive structure of Runge-Kutta methods easily generalizes to higher-order algorithms.

-\subsection{Runge-Kutta methods and sampling requirements}
+\subsection{Runge-Kutta Methods and Sampling Requirements}